A new generation of wearables is here to help tackle problem drinking.

 You’ll be able to buy a standalone device and a version integrated with the Apple Watch band.
-The gadget is not available for purchase just yet, but it is expect to land in the next few months.
+The gadget is not available for purchase just yet, but it is expect to land later this year.
 You can register on its website to be first in line when it becomes available.

-Although you can’t wrap them around your wrist, BACtrack also sells standalone gadgets that work with a smartphone and some even with the Apple Watch.
+Although you can’t wrap them around your wrist, BACtrack also sells a host of standalone gadgets that work with a smartphone and some even with the Apple Watch.
 These are available right now on Amazon*.

 Although this device resembles a Fitbit or Garmin fitness tracker, don’t expect a step, calorie or distance count.
-PROOF tracks your BAC levels through your skin, and nothing else.
+Ion tracks your BAC levels through your skin, and nothing else.

 It does this thanks to an enzyme-based electrochemical sensor (Enzymatic Electrochemical Sensor), which converts perspired alcohol into BAC levels.
 The info is communicated back to you via the multi-colored LEDs, and in more detail in the smartphone app.
 If you’ve had a few too many, you’ll even get a time to sober estimate.
 Furthermore, you can set your own alerts and get notified when you’ve reached your designated levels.